 - Available for pre-order on January 27, 2023.
 Item will ship after February 17, 2023

 Prices & shipping based on shipping country

 This textbook offers a guided tutorial that reviews the theoretical fundamentals while going through the practical examples used for constructing the computational frame, applied to various real-life models.

-Computational Optimization will lead the readers through the entire process.
+Computational Optimization: Success in Practice will lead the readers through the entire process.
 They will start with the simple calculus examples of fitting data and basics of optimal control methods and end up constructing a multi-component framework for running PDE-constrained optimization.
 This framework will be assembled piece by piece; the readers may apply this process at the levels of complexity matching their current projects or research needs.